-Federal, state, and local laws hold tractor trailer drivers to a higher standard than most motorists.
+Federal, state, and local laws hold tractor-trailer drivers to higher standards than most motorists.
 When a truck crashes, it can cause catastrophic injuries to anyone else involved.
 For that reason, there are strict regulations on how long truckers can remain behind the wheel to prevent driver fatigue, how often they must perform inspections, and even how they load cargo.

 If they refuse to pay out what you deserve or you have other issues getting your compensation, we can help sort out the issue and get you the money you deserve.